 Nanashi-zu Japanese live band: This six-piece group will perform gigs during the Tokyo Boogie Nights party.

 Taiko drumming by about 10 children: These youngsters from the Japanese International School have been practising hard for the big event.
-They will appear on 2 and 16 June.
+They appeared on 2 and 16 June.

 Boogie Dance Girls: This is the Tikitiki’s in-house troupe of dancing girls who will stomp and gyrate to 1980s Japanese pop songs.
 They wear school-girl-style outfits with mini-skirts.